NeoGeographyToolkit/StereoPipeline/docs/installation.rst

 .. _logging:

-Logging Settings
+Logging settings
 ~~~~~~~~~~~~~~~~

 The messages displayed in the console by Stereo Pipeline are grouped
 into several namespaces, and by level of verbosity.
 An example of
-customizing Stereo Pipeline’s output is given in the ``.vwrc`` file
+customizing Stereo Pipeline's output is given in the ``.vwrc`` file
 shown above.

 Several of the tools in Stereo Pipeline, including ``parallel_stereo``,